Dependence model assessment and selection with DecoupleNets: Introduction

 Passing this sample through $D^{C^t_{4,0.4}}_{2,2}$ leads to the bottom left plot whose uniformity confirms training quality.
 In the top right plot, we see a sample of size 5000 from some candidate model -- here, a Clayton copula with the same Kendall's tau $\tau=0.4$ -- whose adequacy for the training data we want to assess.
 Applying $D^{C^t_{4,0.4}}_{2,2}$ to this sample leads to the plot on the bottom right.
-We clearly see the departure from uniformity suggesting that this Clayton copula is not an adequate model for our data.
-Doing this for several candidate models allows us to assess them and select the most suitable one.
+We clearly see departure from uniformity suggesting that this Clayton copula is not an adequate model for our data; we will later also color points belonging to specific regions of interest so that model assessment and selection can also be focused on specific regions.
+Repeating this procedure for several candidate models allows us to assess them and select the most suitable one.
 As we will see later, the same holds true if $d>d'=2$, which makes this graphical assessment and selection approach feasible in higher dimensions.
-Measuring the quality of (non-)uniformity can also be done numerically.
-Section~\ref{sec:assess} investigates the details of the graphical and numerical approach in terms of simulated data.
-Another advantage of DecoupleNets is that they can capture the dependence of any real world data, which we will see in Section~\ref{sec:applications}.
+To complement the graphical assessment, the quality of overall (non-)uniformity can also be summarized numerically.
+Section~\ref{sec:assess} investigates the details of the graphical approach and the numerical summary in terms of simulated data.
+Another advantage of DecoupleNets is that they can capture the dependence of any real world data; see Section~\ref{sec:applications}.
+Moreover, the perceived computational burden of having to train a neural network can become negligible in comparison to having to find parametric candidate models, estimate their parameters and compute quantities such as the Rosenblatt transform for model assessment and selection (if available at all).
 Section~\ref{sec:concl} concludes with a summary and outlook.